Code-Institute-Submissions/ms1-justine/README.md

   - #### Typography
     - Clear standard from browser basic as text will not be a style element.
   - #### Imagery
-    - The photos of the art works will be the backbone of the site and to all intensive purposes are it’s vey purpose.
+    - The photos of the art works will be the backbone of the site and to all intensive purposes showing them is it's main goal.

 * ### Wireframes